andpeicunha/andpeicunha/README.md

 [GitHub](https://github.com/andpeicunha/wpp-send)

 **ClientX** *[development]* <br/>
-*Project in NextJs that manages the customer base and manages messages sent by Whatsapp.* <br/>
+*Project in Next with Typescript for sending messages via WhatsApp to customers.
+Free platform for micro and small businesses.* <br/>

 **Rick and Morty API**
 <br/>